ftschirpke/DnD-Campaign-Manager/README.md

 The first version of this tool is supposed to be a command line tool that allows:
 - creation of your own characters, classes, races and spells through JSON files
-- access to information about characters and spells at any time (e.g. while dm-ing a session)
+- access to information about characters and spells at any time (e.g. while DM-ing a session)

 Ideas for future improvements include:
 - multiclassing